 There is a combination of beautiful things, such as Ausangate covered with snow, valleys in the middle of the Andes, the natural exposition of color during the trek, the presence of South American camelids, and the experience of hiking over 5,100 meters above sea level.
 16,732 feet.
 Undoubtedly, the Rainbow Mountain sightseeing tour is 100 percent worth it.

-The Winikunka Rainbow Mountains are located southeast of Cusco, between the districts of Cusipata and Pitumarca, in the province of Canchis and Quispicanchis, in southern Peru, South America.
+The Winikunka Rainbow Mountains are located southeast of Cusco, between the districts of Cusipata and Pitumarca, in Canchis and Quispicanchis, in southern Peru, South America.